How mail-in retro game buying services actually work

 What happens if my package gets lost or damaged in transit?

-• We do not work for the Post Office or UPS, so we are not responsible for lost or damaged packages during transit.
+We are not responsible for lost or damaged packages during transit.
+Always use a carrier that includes tracking and delivery confirmation.